 After treatment for NPC ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

-People treated for NPC should receive regular follow-up medical and dental examinations to check for signs that the NPC has come back (recurred) or there is a secondary cancer (a different type of cancer).
-During follow-up visits, doctors may check thyroid functioning, vision, and hearing to detect any cranial nerve damage from treatment.
+People treated for NPC should receive regular follow-up medical and dental examinations to check for signs that the NPC has come back (recurred) or a secondary cancer (a different type of cancer) has developed.
+During follow-up visits, doctors may check thyroid function, vision, and hearing to detect any cranial nerve damage from treatment.
 They may also take an MRI or CT scan six to eight weeks after treatment, called a baseline study.
 If NPC comes back, the baseline study will help them track when the changes began.
-Most recurrences of NPC happen in the first two to three years after treatment, so follow-up visits will be more frequent during those years.
+Most recurrences of NPC happen within the first two to three years after treatment, so follow-up visits will be more frequent during those years.

 People who have had NPC have a higher risk of developing a secondary cancer.
-Researchers are evaluating the benefits of using chemotherapy as a way to prevent second cancers (called chemoprevention ).
+Researchers are evaluating the benefits of using chemotherapy as a way to prevent a second cancer from developing (called chemoprevention ).

-Follow-up visits will also help manage any late or long-term side effects from cancer treatment, such as buildup of earwax.
-Periodic ear examinations are necessary to remove buildup of dried earwax.
+Follow-up visits will also help manage any late or long-term side effects from cancer treatment.
+For example, periodic ear examinations are necessary to remove buildup of dried earwax.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever the oral cavity and the salivary glands receive radiation treatment.